Dee-McG/Motorbike-Event-Finder/README.md

 1. Open your developement editor of choice and open a terminal window in a directory of your choice.
 1. Use the 'git clone' command in terminal followed by the copied git URL.
 1. A clone of the project will be created locally on your machine.

+Once the project has been loaded into an IDE of choice, run the following command in the shell to install all the required packages:
+> pip install -r requirements.txt

 ### Fork Project